Isle of Wight Guru

 • a holiday cottage in Bembridge from HolidayCottages.co.uk or Hoseasons

-• a big hotel with good reviews called Warner Leisure's Bembridge Coast Hotel and a smaller hotel which is famous for its food called the Seaview Hotel.
-There are other hotels in the area on Expedia.
+• a big hotel with good reviews called Warner Leisure's Bembridge Coast Hotel and a smaller hotel that is famous for its food called the Seaview Hotel.

-• big family-friendly caravan holiday parks including Whitecliff Bay and Nodes Point or a quieter lodge park called St Helen's Coastal Resort.
+• big family-friendly caravan holiday parks by the beach including Whitecliff Bay and Nodes Point or a quieter inland lodge park called St Helen's Holiday Resort.

-• camping at Nodes Point and Carpenters Farm or glamping at Whitecliff Bay or Priory Bay.
+• camping at Nodes Point and Whitefield Forest or glamping at Whitecliff Bay.

 Anyway, without further waffle, here are 10 things to do in Bembridge, St Helens and Seaview: